-Of the parcels identified at the beginning of the project, there remain only five owners from whom the agency requires possession; of which two are in redesign.
+Of the parcels identified at the beginning of the project, there remain only five owners from whom the agency requires possession.

 The Real Estate team's current focus is working to identify new parcels and acquire them in conjunction with the project schedule.